top of page

 When we look at the research data, the alcohol proves to have a different play and a hidden face for women in perimenopause and postmenopause.

-The research data available nowadays (below) might be disheartening, but it's reality, and it's under-discussed.
-I believe that being in the know is power, even when the information is not what we want to hear or expect - and women deserve to be informed about their health - because without knowledge, there's no motivation to adjust habits, especially during an already challenging period like the menopause transition, when we are busy and solicited enough with other aspects.
+The research data available nowadays (below) might be disheartening, but it is the reality, and it is under-discussed.
+I believe that being in the know is power, even when the information is not what we want to hear or expect - and women deserve to be informed about their health - because without knowledge, there is no motivation to adjust habits either, especially during an already challenging period like the menopause transition, when we are busy and solicited enough with other aspects.

-While we know that regular consumption of alcohol is addictive for everyone and it's been proven for decades that it destabilizes blood sugar (predisposing to weight gain, cravings and diabetes), dehydrates the body and impacts on our sleep quality - already very sensitive issues in perimenopause and menopause transition - things get worse.
+While we know that regular consumption of alcohol is addictive for everyone and it's been proven for decades that it destabilizes blood sugar (predisposing to weight gain, cravings and diabetes), dehydrates the body and impacts on our sleep quality (which indirectly impact on our emotions (feeling less patient, more anxious or more irritable) - already very sensitive issues in perimenopause and menopause transition - things get worse.

 🔸 ADH (alcohol dehydrogenase) enzyme levels drop after 40yo, making women more vulnerable to alcohol's effects (the alcohol stays in their system longer and they may feel its effects more stronger than before)